Math Library Performance

 VASP was tested with the Intel and Cray compilers as well as FFTW, MKL FFTs and an internal FFT library denoted ”FURTH”.
 A summary of the overall performance of the code on our example benchmark calculations is shown in the figure.
 The internal "FURTH" fft library performed the worst, and is excluded from the figure for simplicity.
 The figure shows different combinations of compiler, linear algebra library and FFT library.
 As in the case for BerkeleyGW and Quantum ESPRESSO above, we see that the best compiler and library combination was the Intel compiler with MKL used for both linear algebra and FFTs.
 Once again, MKL proved to provide the most performant FFT libs.

 NAMD was tested with the Intel and GNU compilers as well as FFTW.
 A summary of the overall performance of the code on our example benchmark calculations is shown in the figure..
-From the figure, we once again see that the Intel com- piler is again provided this highest performing compilation.
+From the figure, we once again see that the Intel compiler provided the highest performing compilation.
 The NAMD is benchmark is overall less sensitive to FFT libraries, so FFT tests are not shown in the figure for simplicity.